-Security needs civilizing, and the state must itself be civilized - made safe by and for democracy (Loader/Walker 2007).
+Security needs civilizing, and the state must itself be civilized - made safe by and for democracy (Loader & Walker, 2007).
 On the other hand, security itself is civilizing.
-Individuals who live, objectively or subjectively, in a state of anxiety do not make good democratic citizens, and fear is the breeding ground, as well as the stock-in-trade of authoritarian, uncivil government (see already Neumann 1957).
-Loader and Walker (2007, p.
-9) argue, that security is, in a sociological sense, a "thick" public good, "one whose production has irreducibly social dimensions, a good that helps to constitute the very idea of 'publicness'.
+Individuals who live, objectively or subjectively, in a state of anxiety do not make good democratic citizens, and fear is the breeding ground, as well as the stock-in-trade of authoritarian, uncivil government (Neumann, 1957).
+Loader and Walker (2007: 9) argue that security is, in a sociological sense, a "thick" public good:

+"one whose production has irreducibly social dimensions, a good that helps to constitute the very idea of 'publicness'.
 Security ... is simultaneously the producer and product of forms of trust and abstract solidarity between intimates and strangers that are prerequisite to democratic political communities".

-In countries in transition, the public police are not the only or main actor to establish public and individual security, nor can they lay claim to a monopoly over legitimate force inside their territory.
-Alternative power centres can be found, contesting state authority, "shadow sovereigns" (Nordstrom 2002), operating their own codes of behaviour and mechanisms of enforcement (Gambetta 1993, Varese 2001).
-It is obvious, that such structures will also develop in Kosovo in due time (they may even already have developed), and that they will rely on the already existing clan-structures and structures of organized crime.
+In countries in transition, the public police are not the only nor even the main roleplayers in the establishment of public and individual security, nor can they lay claim to a monopoly over legitimate force inside their territory.
+There are alternative power centres contesting state authority, "shadow sovereigns" (Nordstrom, 2002) operating their own codes of behaviour and mechanisms of enforcement (Gambetta, 1993; Varese, 2001).
+It is obvious that such structures will also develop in due course in Kosovo (if they have not already developed), and that they will rely on the existing clan structures and the structures of organized crime.